-- (1) If an infraction is reported, the coach shall notify the athletic director or administration of the alleged conduct or violation.
-Either the administrator or the coach at the direction of the administrator shall investigate, to determine if a violation of the code has occurred. - (2) If, after investigation, a violation of the code can be substantiated, the coach, after consultation with the administration and athletic director, shall impose the appropriate consequence by giving written notice to the athlete, the athlete's parents or guardian, the athletic director, and the building administrator.
-Imposition of disciplinary consequences by the athletic director is in addition to any disciplinary penalty imposed by the building administration pursuant to District policy. - (3) The athlete or parent/guardian may appeal the coach's decision to the administration who will convene a Review Committee to hear the appeal and render a decision.
+- (1) If an infraction is reported, the coach/director shall notify the athletic director or administration of the alleged conduct or violation.
+Either the administrator or the coach/director at the direction of the administrator shall investigate, to determine if a violation of the code has occurred. - (2) If, after investigation, a violation of the code can be substantiated, the coach/director, after consultation with the administration and athletic director, shall impose the appropriate consequence by giving written notice to the athlete/student, the athlete's/student's parents or guardian, the athletic director, and the building administrator.
+Imposition of disciplinary consequences by the athletic director is in addition to any disciplinary penalty imposed by the building administration pursuant to District policy. - (3) The athlete/student or parent/guardian may appeal the coach's/director's decision to the administration who will convene a Review Committee to hear the appeal and render a decision.
 Such decision will be made within ten (10) business days of the appeal.
 During the ten (10) business days, the initial disciplinary action imposed will remain in effect.
-Appeal of the discipline penalties imposed by the building administrator under District policy is governed by the school code. - (4) If the parent or athlete is not satisfied with the decision of the Review Committee, a hearing may be requested within five (5) business days of the decision.
+Appeal of the discipline penalties imposed by the building administrator under District policy is governed by the school code. - (4) If the parent/guardian or athlete/student is not satisfied with the decision of the Review Committee, a hearing may be requested within five (5) business days of the decision.
 The appeal shall be in writing and directed to the Superintendent of Schools or designee.
 The Superintendent or designee has complete discretion whether or not to hear the appeal.
 If the Superintendent or designee decides to hear the appeal, such hearing shall be conducted within ten (10) business days of the date of the appeal.
 If such hearing is granted, the initial disciplinary action will remain in effect.
-The appeal hearing shall be informal and the decision of the Superintendent or his/her designee shall be final. - Once an athletic suspension or athletic expulsion has been imposed, the athlete will not be permitted to participate in any competitions, events or other functions unless the recommendation for suspension/expulsion is reversed after appeal. - (6) An expulsion includes forfeiture of any school related awards for that season. - (7) Nothing in the Code shall preclude any building principal, in consultation with the athletic director, from suspending or excluding a student athlete from an athletic team for any violation of the disciplinary rules of the West Shore School District. - (8) Athletic Code of Conduct/Policy infractions and discipline imposed are not limited to the season in which the infraction occurred.
+The appeal hearing shall be informal and the decision of the Superintendent or his/her designee shall be final. - (5) Once an athletic/student activity suspension or athletic/student activity expulsion has been imposed, the athlete/student will not be permitted to participate in any competitions, events or other functions unless the recommendation for suspension/expulsion is reversed after appeal. - (6) An expulsion includes forfeiture of any school related awards for that season. - (7) Nothing in the code shall preclude any building principal, in consultation with the athletic director, from suspending or excluding an athlete/student from an athletic team/student activity for any violation of the disciplinary rules of the West Shore School District. - (8) Athletic and Student Activity Code of Conduct and District School Board Policy infractions and discipline imposed are not limited to the season in which the infraction occurred.